JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/rotation/quaternion_wiggle.rst

 The inputs are just like :doc:`Number Wiggle <../number/number_wiggle>` node except for the Amplitude.

-- **Amplitude** - A quaternion that control the the amplitude of each component's perlin noise.
+- **Amplitude** - A quaternion that controls the the amplitude of each component's perlin noise.

 Outputs